damianhakert/damianhakert.github.io/source/posts/2016-11-22-gitlab-8-14-released.html.md

 proper identity and permissions of the user):

 ```
-/gitlab deploy from staging to production
+/gitlab deploy staging to production
 ```

 This iteration supports Mattermost, which ships with GitLab Omnibus.
 Slack